xeTaiz/jekylltest/pages/manual/manual-devguide-data-memory.md

 sidebar: manual_sidebar
 permalink: manual-devguide-data-memory.html
 folder: manual
+has_video: true
+publish: true
 ---
+This tutorial has an accompanying video tutorial:
+{% include youtube.html id="wrYq5anGmsA" caption="Data Structures and Memory Representations" %}

 # Data Structures
 In Inviwo the main core data structures (`Volume`, `Layer`, `Buffer`) use a pattern of handles and representations.
 Note that there also exists the `Image` and `Mesh` data structure which are containers of `Layer`s and `Buffer`s respectively.
 The volume data structure for example has a handle class called `Volume`.
 The handle class by itself does not have any data, it only stores metadata, and a list of representations.
 The representations is where the actual data is stored.
 Therefore, an `Image` or `Mesh` representation is a container for `Layer` and `Buffer` representations of the same representation type.
 The following first explains the basic data structures and how they relate, then shows what different representations exist and how to use them.